mdmjsh/FPR/write_up.md

 1. Convert Roman numerals to any positive integer up to 3999

-The solution is based on the realisation that Roman numerals can be viewed as a point between lower, mid and upper symbols, where the magnitude of the number defines the subset of symbols.
-From this we can see the following pattern is always obeyed in the standard system:  (L)+++-M+++-H. Where L, M, H are a subset of symbols from a set of numerals.
+The solution is based on the realisation that Roman numerals can be viewed as a point between lower, mid and upper symbols, where the magnatude of the number defines the subset of symbols.
+From this we can see the following pattern is always obeyed in the standard system:  (L)+++-M+++-H. Where L, M, H are a subset of symbols from set of numerals.
 This can also be written as

 N<3  | N=4  | N=5 | N<9 & N>5 | N=9
 L*N, |LM,   | M   | M+(d*L)   | L-H,

-N is the number being converted, and d := the difference between the number and the midpoint of the range (i.e. 5).
+N is the number being converted, and d := the difference between the number and the mid point of the range (i.e. 5).

 N.b.
-In contiguous magnatudes, the L of the second set is necessarily the H of the preceding set.
+In contiguous magnatudes, the L of the second set is neccasarliy the H of the preceeding set.

-When viewed in this way we can see that the numeral symbols can be grouped with the magnitude for which they are bounds as follows:
+When viewed in this way we can see that the numeral symbols can be grouped with the magnatude for which they are bounds as follows:

 Units: "IVX"
 Tens: "XLC"
 Hundreds: "CDM"
 Thousands: "M"

-Note, that thousands only has a lower bound, hence the invariant that 3999 is the largest number that can be represented in this system.
+Note, that thousands only has a lower bound, hence the invarient that 3999 is the largest number that can be represented in this system.

-The elegance of this number system is that the L*N, LM, M, M + (d*L) L-H described above holds at the micro and macro level, meaning that we can utilise it to convert every digit of a number, and then simply concatenate the results back together E.g.
+The elegance of this number system is that the L*N, LM, M, M + (d*L) L-H desribed above holds at the micro and macro level, meaning that we can utalise it to convert every digit of a number, and then simply contatonate the results back together E.g.

 24 = Tens 2, units 4
 Tens 1 = 2 * Lower bound for tens = XX